 However, as tech trends began to diminish and their name no longer accurately represented the brand’s progression, its relevance decreased significantly.

 - How to avoid it: Choose timeless names that transcend passing trends and can grow with your brand, such as “Evergreen Style” or “Enduring Fashion”.
 Such phrases convey timelessness and resilience.
-Then, leverage a solution like Squadhelp where you can find all-time relevant names.
+Then, leverage a solution where you can find all-time relevant names.

 An Erratic Online Presence and Domain Unavailability Issue

 Fashion brands must have an online presence to compete effectively in today’s digital environment.
 Therefore, naming your fashion label after available domains and social media handles is crucial – failing to do so could create confusion and prevent brand recognition; Chic Couture was faced with difficulties due to the unavailability of relevant domain names and handled that match its name.

 - Solution: Before finalizing a name, conduct an exhaustive online search to ensure domain and social media handles are available and consistent across platforms – this will enable your brand to build strong brand recognition online.

 Legal challenges for fashion brands can present formidable obstacles if they neglect to research and secure necessary trademarks.
 Unintentional trademark infringement could cost thousands in lawsuits while severely damaging their brand image.
 For instance, the famous battle between Forever 21 and Trove designer labels over trademark infringement was an illustration.